MasoniteFramework/docs/the-basics/static-files.md

 ## Introduction

 Masonite tries to make static files extremely easy and comes with whitenoise out of the box.
-White noise wraps the WSGI application and listens for certain URI requests that can be resistered in your configuration files.
+Whitenoise wraps the WSGI application and listens for certain URI requests that can be resistered in your configuration files.

 ## Configuration